ps - report process status

 The zone ID of the process as a textual value if that value can be obtained; otherwise, as a decimal integer.

-The process ID of the session leader.
+The decimal value of the process ID of the session leader.

 The task ID of the process.